ArbitraryBloke/Hilo/README.md

 # Hilo
-Hilo is a simple console game where you have to guess the random number picked by the program.
+Hilo is a simple console game where you have to guess the random number picked by the program in a number of tries.